RoyalIcing/mini_modules/lib/mini_modules_web/templates/landing/_example.md

 ## Import modules:

+Share code by putting it online, and then import it in:

 ```js
 import { pi, homeURL } from "https://gist.github.com/BurntCaramel/d9d2ca7ed6f056632696709a2ae3c413/raw";
 export { pi };
 export { homeURL };
 ```

+Resolve and convert to JSON:

 ```json
 {